-WML2 is a strict superset of the XHTML Mobile Profile [XHTMLMP].
+WML2 is a strict superset of the XHTML Mobile Profile version 1.0 [XHTMLMP10].
 It adds extensions to the XHTML Mobile Profile for WML1 compatibility, creating a document type that is used for achieving backward compatibility for with services/applications written using WML1.
+WML2 is deprecated in WAE2; XHTMLMP should be used for new services/applications.
 WML2 should only be sent to a WAE User Agent as the result of WML1 transformation.
 WML2 should not be used to create new services/applications.

-WML2 is a language which extends the syntax and semantics of XHTMLMP [XHTMLMP] and WAP CSS [WCSS] with the unique semantics of WML1, optimised for specifying presentation and user interaction on limited capability devices such as mobile phones and other wireless mobile terminals.
+WML2 is a language which extends the syntax and semantics of XHTMLMP version 1.0 [XHTMLMP10] and WAP CSS [WCSS] with the unique semantics of WML1, optimised for specifying presentation and user interaction on limited capability devices such as mobile phones and other wireless mobile terminals.

-In addition to XHTMLMP, WML2 includes "WML Extension Module(s)", which supports WML1 features described in Section 6.2.3.
+In addition to XHTMLMP10, WML2 includes "WML Extension Module(s)", which supports WML1 features described in Section 6.2.3.
 WML2 also includes those XHTML features, beyond XHTML Basic that represent similar features to those expressed previously in WML1.
 Where there is overlap between WML1 and XHTML, preference has been given to the XHTML expression of a feature.